Minimal genome: Cellular parasites and insect symbionts

-A number of symbionts have now been discovered with genomes under 500 kb in length, the majority of them being bacterial symbionts of insects typically from the taxa Pseudomonadota and Bacteroidota.
+A number of symbionts have been discovered with genomes under 500 kb in length, the majority of them being bacterial symbionts of insects, typically from the taxa Pseudomonadota and Bacteroidota.
 The parasitic archaea Nanoarchaeum equitans has a genome 491 kb in length.
 In 2002, it was found that some species of the genus Buchnera have a reduced genome of only 450 kb in size.
-In 2021, the endosymbiont "Candidatus Azoamicus ciliaticola" was found to have a genome 290 kb in length.
+In 2021, the endosymbiont Candidatus Azoamicus ciliaticola was found to have a genome 290 kb in length.
 The symbiont Zinderia insecticola was found to have a genome of 208 kb in 2010.
 In 2006, another endosymbiont Carsonella ruddii was found with a reduced genome 160 kb in length encompassing 182 protein-coding genes.
 Surprisingly, it was found that gene loss in Carsonella symbionts is an ongoing process.
-Other intermediate stages in gene loss have been observed in other reduced genomes, including the transition of some genes into pseudogenes as a result of accumulating mutations that are not selected against since the host carries out the needed purpose of that gene.
+Intermediate stages in gene loss have been observed in other reduced genomes, including the transition of some genes into pseudogenes because the host carries out the purpose of the gene.
 The genome of Candidatus Hodgkinia cicadicola, a symbiont of cicadas, was found to be 144 kb.
 In 2011, Tremblaya princeps was found to contain an intracellular endosymbiont with a genome of 139 kb, reduced to the point that even some translation genes had been lost.
-In the smallest to date, a 2013 study found some bacterial symbionts of insects with even smaller genomes.
-Specifically, two leafhopper symbionts contained highly reduced genomes: while Sulcia muelleri had a genome of 190 kb, Nasuia deltocephalinicola had a genome of only 112 kb and contains 137 protein-coding genes.
-Combined, the genomes of these two symbionts can only synthesize ten amino acids, in addition to some of the machinery involved in DNA replication, transcription, and translation.
+A 2013 study found two leafhopper symbionts contained highly reduced genomes: Sulcia muelleri, with a genome of 190 kb, and Nasuia deltocephalinicola with a genome of only 112 kb and 137 protein-coding genes.
+The genomes of these two symbionts combined can only synthesize ten amino acids, in addition to some of the machinery involved in DNA replication, transcription, and translation.
 The genes for ATP synthesis through oxidative phosphorylation have been lost, however.

 Viruses and virus-like particles

 Capsid of the Bacteriophage MS2 capsid (capsule), entirely composed of one protein.
 Colored by quasi-equivalent conformational variant (a,b,c).

 Viruses and virus-like particles have the smallest genomes in nature.
-For instance, bacteriophage MS2 consists of only 3569 nucleotides (single-stranded RNA) and encodes just four proteins which overlap to make efficient use of the genome space.
+For instance, bacteriophage MS2 consists of only 3569 nucleotides (single-stranded RNA) and encodes just four proteins, which overlap to make efficient use of the genome space.
 Similarly, among eukaryotic viruses, porcine circoviruses are among the smallest.
 They encode only 2–3 open reading frames.
-Viroids are circular molecules RNA which do not have any protein-coding genes at all, although the RNA molecule itself acts as a ribozyme to help enable its replication.
+Viroids are circular RNA molecules which do not have any protein-coding genes at all, although the RNA molecule itself acts as a ribozyme to help enable its replication.
 The genome of a viroid is between 200 and 400 nucleotides in length.